I know that feeling. You’re in a room full of people, and you can’t quite place the name to the face. It’s frustrating, right?

 | Keep your data secure and don’t share it without permission. | Protecting personal information is crucial to maintaining privacy. |

 Using these tools responsibly is key.
-It’s not just about being ethical; it’s also about staying on the right side of the law.
+It’s also about staying on the right side of the law.

 Pro tip: Always read the app’s privacy policy.
 It might seem boring, but it’s worth it.